-- a.
+a.
 Meetings.
 The Committee shall meet as often as it determines necessary to carry out its duties and responsibilities, but no less frequently than once every fiscal quarter.
 The Committee, at its discretion, may ask members of management or others to attend its meetings (or portions thereof) and to provide pertinent information as necessary.
 The Committee shall periodically meet separately with the independent auditor, the Company's management and the Company's internal auditors.
 A majority of the members of the Committee present in person or by means of a conference telephone or other communications equipment by means of which all persons participating in the meeting can hear each other shall constitute a quorum.
-At any meeting of the Committee, the decision of a majority of the members present and voting will be determinative as to any matter submitted to a vote.
-The Committee may also act by unanimous written consent, which may be provided electronically.
-The Committee shall maintain minutes of its meetings and records relating to those meetings. - b.
+The Committee shall maintain minutes of its meetings and records relating to those meetings.

+- b.
 Subcommittees.
 The Committee may form and delegate authority to one or more subcommittees as it deems appropriate from time to time (including a subcommittee consisting of a single member).
 Any decision of a subcommittee to pre-approve audit, review, attest or non-audit services shall be presented to the full Committee at its next scheduled meeting. - c.
 Reports to Board.
-The Committee shall report regularly to the Board regarding its actions and make recommendations to the Board as appropriate. - d.
+The Committee shall report regularly to the Board. - d.
 Charter.
 At least annually, the Committee shall review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval. - e.
 Administrative Expenses.
 The Committee is empowered, without further action by the Board, to cause the Company to pay the ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties. - f.
 Annual Self-evaluation.
 At least annually, the Committee shall evaluate its own performance.